IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 #### [doAuth.go](doAuth.go)

-This contains the doAuth() function which calls the token API to get an access token.
+This contains the doAuth() function, which calls the token API to get an access token.
 This is saved by main() into the configInfo structure and all the other functions pass it as a Bearer token in an Authorization header on their API calls.
 This looks like
 ```text